tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **What the Mage Hand??** Possibly due to a magical flub caused by his injuries, a mage hand briefly appears near Asher, then vanishes, as he casts Healing Word for +6 HP.

-**Here There Be Wolves.** Entering the cavern, Aarden walks over the two goblins, to find an adjoining chamber and can hear snarling and the clatter of chains.
+**Here There Be Wolves.** Entering the cavern, Aarden walks over the two goblin corpses to find an adjoining chamber.
+From within the chamber is the sound of snarling and the clatter of chains.
 Two wolves are chained with iron rods to stalagmites.
-The wolves are barking but no one appears to be responding to the noise.
-The two dead goblins appear to have been heading for the wolves, as if to unleash them.
+The wolves are snarling and barking but no one appears to be responding to the noise.

+The two dead goblins, if not intercepted, appear to have been heading to unleash the wolves.

 Asher inquires if the wolves are secure to prevent the wolves from attacking and receives an affirmative.
 Gar observes that the stream is elevated slightly more than outside, covering his ankles.
 Tarkin stands as a lookout from within the cavern, noting that all is quiet except the wolves; Asher checks the sentry outpost for any supplies, but finds none.